gammapy/gammapy/examples/README.rst

 This folder contains the following:

-* Example scripts for end-users are named `example_*.py`
-* Test scripts for developers are named `test_*.py`
-* Work in progress coding is done in scripts named `wip_*.py`

-The `test` and `wip` files are OK to have as a temp solution.
-It's useful to have an example or test script for debugging while implementing something.
-All code and tests should eventually go in the Gammapy package.

-Note that we also have example scripts in the `docs` folder and example IPython notebooks in the `tutorials` folder.
+* Python scripts tutorials that may be downloaded with `gammapy download scripts` command.
+* Python scripts needed by the sphinx-gallery extension to produce collections of examples use cases.

+Only the Python scripts declared in the `scripts.yaml` file are downloaded by the `gammapy download scripts` command.
+This list is versioned for each release of Gammapy as it is also the case for the Jupyter notebooks tutorials placed in the tutorials folder.

+There Python scripts needed by sphinx-gallery extension are placed in folders declared in the `sphinx_gallery_conf` variable in `docs/conf.py` script.

 See info at: https://docs.gammapy.org/